 Standards for Product LCAs and corporate sustainability reporting are currently not harmonized and do not fully address the steering effect of PCFs for important technologies with the potential to de-fossilize the chemical industry, such as chemical recycling.
+The following methodologies are a proposal by the chemical industry to steer those technologies but are not yet harmonized with existing standards, including the GHG Protocol.

-The following consumer waste recycling.
-Post-industrial waste streams of high quality and/or high value that will be recycled and therefore used in another application shall be assessed as by-products following the guidance in 5.2.9.
+The following section is focussing on the assessment of postconsumer waste recycling.
+Post-industrial waste streams of high guality and/or high value that will be recycled and therefore used in another application shall be assessed as by-products following the guidance in 5.2.9.
 This shall not interfere with the waste classification according to legal regulations.